How The March For Science Explains The Relationship Between Science Technology and Society In The 21st Century

 Translation?
 Well, science likes being a brat.
 It thrives when it’s let to have its way.
 To the rest of us?
 Suck it up or sod off !
 After all, science and scientists know.
 Don’t they?

-For most of the 20th century, that was the nature of relationship between the science, technology and society.
+For most of the 20th century, such patriarchy was the nature of relationship between the science, technology and society.
 The scientists would hole up sit in their labs, unilaterally make discoveries then spend the life of that discovery convincing society of the usefulness of technology A or B.

 True to form, in there somewhere, another study by another scientist would emerge dispelling the findings of the previous study.
-As Google co-founder Sergey revealed at Davos 2017, neural networks, the precursors of artificial intelligence suffered such a fate.
-To that add special interests like partisan politics, research funding complexities, intellectual property rights, big tobacco, food and consumer giants and the broth is perfectly bad.
+As Google co-founder Sergey Brin revealed at Davos 2017, neural networks, the precursors of artificial intelligence suffered such a fate.
+To this mix add special interests like partisan politics, research funding complexities, intellectual property rights, big tobacco, food and consumer giants and the broth is perfectly bad.

-Where did the mistrust between science, technology and society got eroded?
+Where did the mistrust between science, technology and society start?
 The engraving effect of unethical human subject research

-For bystanders like me who wield little power in the process of scientific innovation, all the bad broth does is to make you sick to the stomach.
+To bystanders like me who wield little power in the process of scientific innovation, the bad blood makes us sick to the stomach.
 Worse when stories of evil science such as the Tuskegee experiments or Tearoom Trade study still resonate in our lecture halls.
-Or when we try and take stock of the resources (human subjects included) expended only to find the grand challenges- universal health coverage, income inequality, climate change- that human progress faces, mockingly staring back at us thanks to a non responsive science policy
+Or when we try to take stock of the resources expended yet the grand challenges of the 21st century remain.
+That universal health coverage, income inequality, climate change still impede human progress thanks to a non responsive science policy is heartbreaking.

-Given such a conspicuous mismatch in our scientific endeavors, volume of novel scientific discoveries and ready-for-market technology, the net gain for society is way too discounted in this unidirectional system of generating new knowledge.
-As a matter of fact, it is a system liable to abuse as evident in atrocities that occurred in Nazi camps under the guise of human subject research during world war II.
+Given such a conspicuous mismatch in the scale of scientific enterprise Vs. puny volume of novel scientific discoveries.
+Even more sorry state of anemic ready-for-market technology, the net gain for society is way too discounted in this unidirectional system of epistemology.
+As a matter of fact, it is a system liable to abuse as evident in atrocities that occurred in Nazi camps under the guise of human subject research.

 While we have had The Belmont Report, the common rule and now the final rule to protect human subjects, other leakages within this patronizing epistemological system pose a greater threat to human existence.
 When you consider Willowbrook Hepatitis Study among other contemporary, unethical studies, an over arching theme emerges.
 That of science blurring the lines of utilitarianism and altruism on one end, and the (ab)use of man as an end on the other.

 The threat posed by the propagation of bad science as scientific breakthroughs aren’t sufficiently interrogated by society.
 How does this come to be?
-You see, the effort in a science policy environment guided by this unidirectional epistemological process is to fortify society’s to cheer on, rubber stamp and ready itself to be amazed by science and technology.
-Consider the following modern-day realities:
+You see, the outputs of a science policy environment guided by this unidirectional epistemological process leads to a dangerous loop.
+Society’s irrationality is fortified as the cheer leaders rubber stamp and ready society to be amazed by science and technology.
+Consider the following modern-day reality.

 How traditional science reporting sealed the coffin for sts relationship